 Even in town, you should cover up, use tick repellent, and do a tick check after spending time outside.
 “Lyme disease is present in most of Canada.
 Although Lyme infection is more common in rural areas, residents that live in urban areas are also at risk for infection.
 It is the migratory birds, robins and song sparrows etc. that bring this disease in each season.7“

 Finally, be aware of the symptoms of Lyme disease and other illnesses carried by ticks.
-In the case of Lyme disease, it is very treatable if caught early (typical treatment is a course of antibiotics)!
+Lyme disease is very treatable if caught early (typical treatment is a course of antibiotics)!
 For more information on Lyme disease, please see CanLyme.com.

 If you find a tick on you or near you in Alberta, submit it to an Alberta Health Services (AHS) Environmental Health Office.
 Details here: http://www.health.alberta.ca/health-info/lyme-disease.html.
-As of 2020, ticks will no longer be tested for Lyme Disease, so if you are concerned and have symptoms, please see your family doctor as soon as possible.
+As of 2020, ticks will no longer be tested for Lyme Disease, so if you are concerned and have symptoms within a few weeks of being bitten by a tick, please see your family doctor as soon as possible.
 Ticks found on pets can be submitted to your veterinarian at no cost.
 More info here: https://www.alberta.ca/tick-surveillance.aspx

 References